Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/appservice.md

 # Run tests

+We can start the test run by sending a request to the webapp.

-For each Web App, get the tests' invocation URLs, and browse to each.
-For example, for the app using system-assigned identity:
+e.g. for the app using system-assigned identity:

 ```sh
 curl https://$WEB_APP_SYSTEM_ASSIGNED.azurewebsites.net